IvanBrasilico/bdicttalk/README.md

 To map a sequence of commands/words and parameters, like command line interfaces or chats, in a flow or through an action

-Actually implementation allows a Restful API mapping
+Actual implementation allows a Restful API mapping

 For use in text interfaces and in chatbots